About the Global Authentic Memory Initiative

 Architecture, mission-lock and incorporation

-Grounded in extensive collaboration with leading scholars and memory institutions, we defined an architecture that addresses real institutional needs, built the core cryptographic modules that implement it, and formally incorporated Authentic Memory as a non-profit.
+Grounded in extensive collaboration with leading scholars and memory institutions, we defined an architecture that addresses real institutional needs, built the core cryptographic modules to implement it, and formally incorporated Authentic Memory as a non-profit.

 First Pilots